What Are Your Anger Triggers?

 Example: Your partner forgets your anniversary, again!

-When you or your loved ones are endangered.
+When you or your loved ones are in danger.

 Example: A driver cuts you off, and you have to swerve out of their way.

-What do all these triggers have in common?
+What do all these anger triggers have in common?

 Angry Man